ohbarye/slides/2018/roppongi.js-5/README.md

 ---

-> Apply the `help wanted` and `good first issue` labels to issues in your repository to highlight opportunities for people to contribute to your project.
+> Apply the "help wanted" and "good first issue" labels to issues in your repository to highlight opportunities for people to contribute to your project.

 https://help.github.com/articles/helping-new-contributors-find-your-project-with-labels/